Women's soccer in the United States: USASA National Women's Open

 The USASA National Women's Open is an American women's soccer tournament run by USASA.
 It began in 1996, and from 2009 to 2012 it was known as the Women's Cup.
 Before the formation of the Women's Open, the Women's Amateur was the top national cup competition.

 Historically, it has been contested only by amateur and semi-pro teams, as teams from professional leagues (WUSA, WPS, and the NWSL) are not allowed to enter the competition.
 However, in 2012, the Chicago Red Stars - then a professional club in the WPSL Elite - entered and won the competition.
 Similarly, the professional Houston Aces of the WPSL won in 2013.

 USASA National Women's Amateur

 The USASA National Women's Amateur is an American women's soccer tournament run by the United States Adult Soccer Association.
 It began in 1980 and was the top-level national tournament for women's soccer in the United States until the formation of the Women's Open in 1996.
 It is open to all USASA-affiliated women's teams.

 US Soccer National Amateur Championships

 First held in 2014, the US Soccer National Amateur Championships are contested between the league winners of WPSL, Open Cup, and Amateur Cup.

 Brandi Chastain Cup

-On March 12, 2025 USASA announced the Brandi Chastain cup which will feature four top Womens amateur teams competing.
+On March 12, 2025 USASA announced the Brandi Chastain cup which will feature four top Women's amateur teams competing.